A8N0RMAL/UML-Diagrams/README.md

 ![20](https://github.com/A8N0RMAL/UML-Diagrams/assets/119806250/3342d204-c468-4dd1-9229-63a66f7cfd60)

 ---
-- First of all we reach out to our potential client and arrange a meeting depending on whether there will be a meeting and whether i will be in our company's office or in the client's office we are preparing either a conference room or just take our laptop with us but regardless of where the meeting is going to take place we know that the client wants to meet with us after the meeting we'll normally send a follow-up letter to the client we just had a meeting with decision point if we have a deal then we prepare the contract and we also add the comment that there is another a separate activity diagram that reflects this process and needs to be followed we send the contract to the client and we get to the point where the process finalizes by the way we come here even if we didn't get the deal.
+- First of all we reach out to our potential client and arrange a meeting depending on whether there will be a meeting and whether i will be in our company's office or in the client's office.
+- We are preparing either a conference room or just take our laptop with us but regardless of where the meeting is going to take place we know that the client wants to meet with us.
+- After the meeting we'll normally send a follow-up letter to the client we just had a meeting with.
+- Decision point if we have a deal then we prepare the contract and we also add the comment that there is another a separate activity diagram that reflects this process and needs to be followed.
+- We send the contract to the client and we get to the point where the process finalizes by the way we come here even if we didn't get the deal.
 ![21](https://github.com/A8N0RMAL/UML-Diagrams/assets/119806250/480d963f-8043-46fc-ac4e-43cf36cd1701)

 ---
-- And here is the schema of the same process but this time we're using swimlane you can see that now it looks much more accurate because this time the process is divided into areas of responsibility for the salesperson who organizes the appointment as well as writes a follow-up letter to the client and the consultant who prepares the presentation for the client holds a meeting and crafts and sends the contract and a secretary whose task includes preparing the conference room in case the meeting takes place in our company's own office.
+- And here is the schema of the same process but this time we're using swimlane.
+- You can see that now it looks much more accurate because this time the process is divided into areas of responsibility for the salesperson who organizes the appointment as well as writes a follow-up letter to the client and the consultant who prepares the presentation for the client holds a meeting and crafts and sends the contract and a secretary whose task includes preparing the conference room in case the meeting takes place in our company's own office.
 ![22](https://github.com/A8N0RMAL/UML-Diagrams/assets/119806250/90628558-1b25-4d34-a77e-95e39dbc95af)

 ---